 “Works of Law” as Identity Markers

 While it can be encouraging for various Messianics to hear that contemporary New Testament scholars have proposed that “works of law” are not just rote keeping of the Mosaic Torah, it can then be quite discouraging to hear that the same scholars often consider “works of law” to be identity markers—construed as barriers—such as: the Sabbath, appointed times, kosher dietary laws, and circumcision.
-These are, after all, important aspects of Torah observance that many of today’s Messianics believe God is restoring to His people.
+These are, after all, important aspects of God’s Word that many of today’s Messianic people believe are important that Jewish Believers for sure need to be following as a part of their spiritual and ethnic heritage, and that non-Jewish Believers need to be considering as well—as the Holy Spirit leads all.
 How, and/or why, did various proponents of the NPP classify “works of law” as being these specific areas of Torah observance?
 Before we can analyze the connection between ergōn nomou, ma’asei haTorah, and 4QMMT, we need to trace some of the arguments that are made by the NPP.